Chzmo/Portfolio/README.md

 # Portfolio Project
 - Link [Portfolio](https://inquisitive-croissant-516f39.netlify.app)

-This is a portfolio project that showcases your work as a web developer.
+This is a portfolio project that showcases your work (as a web developer for example).
 It uses various technologies to implement different features, including:

 - Google Oauth2 for user authentication
 - Sanity Studio for content management